 Mufi Hannemann was the 12th mayor of the City and County of Honolulu, the 13th largest municipality in the United States.
-Following an illustrious career in business, government, and politics, he took office on January 2, 2005, Honolulu's first native-born mayor in almost 40 years.
+Following an illustrious career in business, government, and politics, he took office on January 2, 2005 and served until 2010 and was Honolulu's first native-born mayor in almost 40 years.

 This Harvard-educated leader and former star athlete has the distinction of having served in the administrations of four U.S. Presidents: Jimmy Carter, Ronald Reagan, Bill Clinton, and George W. Bush.
 Before his election, Hannemann held posts as director of Hawaii's Department of Business, Economic Development & Tourism, chief of the state's Office of International Relations, and chairman of the Honolulu City Council.